-You'll now see Toil attempt to rerun the failed job until it runs out of tries. -retryCount is useful for non-systemic errors, like downloading a file that may experience a sporadic interruption, or some other non-deterministic failure.
+You'll now see Toil attempt to rerun the failed job, decrementing a counter until that job has exhausted the retry count. --retryCount is useful for non-systemic errors, like downloading a file that may experience a sporadic interruption, or some other non-deterministic failure.

-To successfully restart our pipeline, we can edit our script to comment out line 30, or remove it, and then run
+To successfully restart our pipeline, we can edit our script to comment out line 30, or remove it, and then run python toil-sort-example.py --restart

-'''

-$ python toil-sort-example.py --restart

-'''

-The pipeline will run successfully, and the job store will be removed on the pipeline's completion.
+The pipeline will successfully complete, and the job store will be removed.